 And on that note, all this “never give up” kind of advice could do with a pinch of nuance.
 If we’re talking about going after your dreams and losing courage when you stumble, then yeah.
 Absolutely.
 Get back up, punk, you can do this.

 But if “stumbling” means realizing that something isn’t really what you want, or it’s not the best fit for what you do best, then GIVE UP.
 Do it right now, quit today.
-This is one of those life lessons that the motivators of the world don’t usually tell you.
-But sometimes you have to ask yourself hard questions to keep yourself on the right track.
 You’re a whole-ass person with your own passions and a unique suite of skills and value to offer.
-I don’t want to waste you on something that doesn’t draw out all you have to offer or fulfill you, and you shouldn’t either.
-It’s okay, compulsory even, to give up if that means getting you closer to where you want to be.
+I don’t want to waste you on something that doesn’t fulfill you or draw out all you have to offer, and you shouldn’t either.
+It’s okay to give up if that means getting you closer to where you want to be.
+In fact, it’s one of the best things you can do for your future self.

 10. Be a Great Loser

-This is a funny one, because they teach us all the seed of this life lesson when we’re growing up, but then no one waters it and it slowly dies.
+They give most of us the seed of this life lesson when we’re growing up.
+But then no one waters it, and it slowly dies.
 “Don’t be a sore loser,” they say.
 You lost, and you feel upset about it, but don’t make it anyone else’s problem.

 I think the real lesson is one step beyond that: be a great loser.
 Allow yourself to feel some of the pain of things not turning out how you wanted.
 And then, turn it around and enjoy the opportunity of it.
-The opportunity to learn, to grow, to show others grace, and to become a better you.
-Accept defeat gracefully, and be proud of the lessons you learn.
+The opportunity to learn, to grow, to show grace in front of adversity, and to become a better you.
+Accept defeat with courage, and be proud of the lessons you learn.
 These are signs you’re evolving.
-Great losers grow faster and feel a stronger sense of self confidence, plus they’re much more fun to have around on game night.
+Great losers grow faster and feel a stronger sense of self confidence.
+Plus, they’re way more fun to have around on game night.

 11. Work the Hardest When Nobody’s Watching

-From kindergarten and onward, we learn to seek external praise for our efforts.
+From childhood onward, we learn to seek external praise for our efforts.
 Study extra hard for the test to get that primo 💯 sticker on top.
 Go the extra mile for that client so your boss will pat you on the back and say “well done, Jenkins.
 Capital work on that report.”
+I dunno, it’s been a while since I’ve worked in an office.

 But you’re not doing it for them.
 I know it, and you know it.
-External validation is nice, but it doesn’t give us the substance we need.
-It’s like dessert – a nice reward, but it can never fill us up.
+External validation is nice, but it doesn’t give you the substance you need.
+It’s like dessert – a nice reward, but it won’t fill you up.
 We can only do that ourselves.
 Keep your head down and work hard when nobody’s watching.
 Free yourself from others’ judgment.
-Build productive habits and remind yourself that you’re trying to earn the respect of the only person whose opinion of you matters: yourself.
+Work you earn your own respect first.

 12. There’s Such a Thing as Too Prepared

 I’ll admit it: I’m calling myself out here.
 I’m a planner, a preparer.
 Lists, schedules, and spreadsheets are the glue that hold my life together.
-Whether this completely confirms or in any way challenges your expectations of me as a person, it means that I know about being prepared.
+Whether this completely confirms or in any way challenges your expectations of me as a person, the point is that I know all about being prepared.
 It also means that I know, better than most, about being too prepared.

-Preparation, strategy, and planning comprise a theme that underlies nearly all practical thought on improving one’s life.
-Life lessons on planning are important to seek out.
+Preparation, strategy, and planning comprise a theme that shows up in nearly all conversations on improving life.
 But the planning stage can extend into the infinite, whereas our time does not.
 An excess of preparation comes at the cost of how much time and energy we spend actually doing.
 Of course, don’t throw strategy to the wind and dive into everything without looking.
-I have before and will no doubt again advise the exact opposite.
-But in your preparation stage, build just enough of a plan to get started, and know when it’s time to get undressed and get in the water.
+But in your preparation stage, build just enough of a plan to get started, and know when it’s time to go from 0 to 1.

 13. Get More Nothing